jlai263/Sleep-App/README.md

 ## Troubleshooting and Packaging Instructions

-If the `Sleep Better App.exe` file doesn't work after moving it to a different folder or computer, follow these steps to resolve the issue.
+If the exe file doesn't work after moving it to a different folder or computer, follow these steps to resolve the issue.

 ### Problem: Missing Dependencies
 The application requires additional libraries (DLLs) from Qt to run.
 These dependencies are not automatically included with the `.exe` file.